akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-## 5.11 Tso 5.11: Make It Easy For Users To Delete User Data 5.11.1 Test Group 5.11-1
+# 5.11 Tso 5.11: Make It Easy For Users To Delete User Data

+## 5.11.1 Test Group 5.11-1

-5.11.1.0 Test group objective The test group addresses the provision 5.11-1.
+### 5.11.1.0 Test group objective

+The test group addresses the provision 5.11-1.

-5.11.1.1 Test case 5.11-1-1 (conceptual)
+### 5.11.1.1 Test case 5.11-1-1 (conceptual)

+#### Test purpose

-Test purpose The purpose of this test case is the conceptual assessment of the user data erasure functionalities of the DUT.
+The purpose of this test case is the conceptual assessment of the user data erasure functionalities of the DUT.

+#### Test units

 a) The TL **shall** assess whether at least one functionality is provided according to IXIT 25-DelFunc, which can be performed by the user with limited technical knowledge (see clause D.3) according to "Description" and "Initiation and Interaction" to erase user data from the device according to "Target Type".